 There are several different understandings for “Alcohol Allergy”.
 Alcohol Allergy would provide a more in depth look at the different interpretations for the phrase alcohol allergy.

 It is known that alcohol can have a negative impact on a person’s health in the long term.
 However, what about those who experience negative health impacts immediately besides the expected impairment?

 This is where the conversation can turn to an alcohol allergy versus an alcohol intolerance can come into the picture.
 A common overlooked factor is the severity that a true physical allergic reaction would be.
-A physical allergic reaction can be life threatening, and warrant immediate medical attention.
+A lot of people with East Asian descent have an enzyme deficiency that makes their skin redden, or flush, when they consume alcohol.
+Nonetheless, a physical allergic reaction can be life threatening, and warrant immediate medical attention.

-We will take time to look at the specific differences between the symptoms experienced for both an alcohol allergy and an alcohol intolerance.
+We will take time to look at the specific differences between the Alcohol Allergy Symptoms experienced for both an alcohol allergy and an alcohol intolerance.
 This should help give more clarity to the common misunderstanding of an alcohol allergy.

 An Actual Physical Allergy to Alcohol